chscharun/FLOW3-Recaptcha/README.md

 Usage of the view helper
 ------------------------

-Just add namespace for the view helper and use it in your template without any parameter as shown in the example below:
+Just add a namespace for the view helper and use it in your template without any parameter as shown in the example below:

 ```
 {namespace ir=Incloud\Recaptcha\ViewHelpers\Widget}